Last Updated on August 29, 2021 by Vasco Lourenço

 - Shared Unlimited

 These are 3-year plans, which are the most affordable.
-The Shared Starter starts at $2.59/mo for the first 3 years.
+The Shared Starter, which is the basic plan, starts at $2.59/mo for the first 3 years.
 After that period, the price doesn’t change for the renewal!

 On the other hand, the Shared Unlimited plan starts at $4.95/mo for a 1-year or 3-year period, If you’re planning to grow your blog long-term, I recommend the 3-year period, but after the first 3 years, the renewal goes back to the regular price of $7.95/mo (always in 3-year periods).

 Personally, I recommend the Shared Unlimited plan because you can have unlimited websites and free unlimited email accounts included (you could have an email like [email protected], for example, which looks more professional).
-On the Shared Starter, you would have to pay a small monthly fee for an email address.
+On the Shared Starter, you would have to pay a small monthly fee for a custom email address.

 But if your budget is meager, choose the Shared Starter for just $2,59.
 You can always change it later if you wish.